 - I would NOT record the meeting.
 Just too much possibility for things to get crazy, let’s let the minutes be the record as usual.

 - Be sure to select “Mask phone number in participant list” as ON (protect people’s privacy please!)

-When you start, give people a few minutes to join.
-Start with thanking every one for making the time to join and talk about some stuff that doesn’t matter that much for a couple minutes to allow stragglers to join and get settled.
+When you start your virtual board meeting, give people a few minutes to join.
+Start with thanking everyone for making the time to join and talk about some stuff that doesn’t matter that much for a couple of minutes to allow stragglers to join and get settled.

 “If you’re having trouble with your video you can check or turn off your video in the lower left corning using the video menu.”